Counter-sniper tactics: Reducing the risk of damage

 During the stalking phase of their attack, a sniper will, if time allows, try to identify high-value targets, such as other snipers, spotters, heavy weapon operators, medics and engineers, or senior officers and NCOs.
 They will do this by closely observing the behavior of the people in front of them.
 The intention is to identify who is in charge and then prepare to fire at them.
 It naturally follows that leaders should attempt to blend into the background by avoiding anything that distinguishes them from the most junior soldiers and attracts the interest of a sniper.

-In order to reduce a sniper's ability to disrupt the chain of command, doctrine and equipment need to prevent any observable "leadership" behaviors and signs.
+To reduce a sniper's ability to disrupt the chain of command, doctrine and equipment need to prevent any observable "leadership" behaviors and signs.
 Identification symbols, e.g. rank insignia, should be subdued (i.e. dark or black as opposed to bright colors), camouflage colors on battledress, battledress identical for all ranks, military servants and rank-based luxuries (like saluting) avoided in forward areas, and commands and instruction should be given discreetly.
-Additionally, other acts such as looking at maps, using a radio, pointing authoritatively, abstaining from menial tasks and other forms of body language can betray an officer's rank.
+Other acts such as looking at maps, using a radio, pointing authoritatively, abstaining from menial tasks, and other forms of body language can betray an officer's rank.

 Locating an attacking sniper

 Because snipers use camouflage, choose their firing positions carefully, and often attack from long distances, they are difficult to locate.
 Gunfire locators have been developed to do this.
-These may sense a variety of signatures including:
+These may sense a variety of signatures, including: